 Gags that have leather straps would also need to be kept to one person.
 Cock rings can be leather.
 Paddles can be leather.
 The shiny side is water resistant but the rough parts aren’t, and none of it is non-porous.

-Rope.
-If you tie anybody up and the rope comes into contact with saliva or other bodily fluids, wash the rope before using it on another person.
+Rope: If you tie anybody up and the rope comes into contact with saliva or other bodily fluids, wash the rope before using it on another person.

 ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~

 At the end of the day, sex toys can and should be used to enhance any sexual encounter if it’s something that you and/or your partner(s) enjoys.
-But when you step outside the relative safety3 of a fluid-bonded monogamous couple, things can muddy up in ways that many people don’t think of.
+But when you step outside the relative safety of a fluid-bonded monogamous couple, things can muddy up in ways that many people don’t think of.
 Why yes, actually, I have witnessed amateur porn where the sex toys were shared copiously with little regard to safety.
 It happens.
 The sex-positive bubble is small in comparison to the rest of the world; that much is obvious since jelly/rubber/icky toys are still such a hot commodity.
 The most conscientious person will always bring their own sex toy if they already own some great ones, that way there’s no worry about sharing if everyone has their own.
 The perfect kit would likely contain a few different types of lube (be sure to have an all-natural one like Sliquid for those who have sensitive skin issues), a few different types of condoms for both sex and sex toys, nitrile gloves, and toy cleansing wipes.
 If you only ever purchase your sex toys online, like me, finding affordable sample sizes of lube can be pretty damn difficult.
 I only have some because of my attendance over the years at places like the NYC Sex Bloggers Calendar parties, Momentum, etc. but they are perfect little things to have when you don’t want to worry about the lube bottle spilling out in your purse or you don’t have the room for a few bottles.
 The sex toy retailers used to all have lube samplers; I really liked the one GoodVibes used to offer, but for some reason nobody carries these anymore.
 You can find them on places like Amazon or at condom-centric online places, but many will not include the better brands like Sliquid or any all-natural lubes.
 They will, however, give you a full buffet of flavored samples if that happens to be your thing (it shouldn’t be though, the ingredients list on those is not palatable).
-You can also buy up a cube of Sliquid “pillows” of lube directly from the company, but they’re not exactly affordable for frequent use, it looks like they run around $1 each plus shipping.
+You can also buy up a cube of Sliquid “sachets” of lube, but they’re not exactly affordable for frequent use, it looks like they run around $1 each plus shipping.

 A note on choosing condoms for use as toy covers:

-Thanks to Elspeth Demina for her help!
+Thanks to Lorax of Sex for their help!